nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 ![Synapse Project Docker][syn-project-docker-repository]

-Finally, give your Team access to this project by clicking on the button **Project Settings**.
+Finally, be sure to give your Team access to this project by clicking on the button **Project Settings**.

 ## Register for the NLP Sandbox